 Nordiq Canada maintains responsibility for the production of a national press release for all races.
 The OC will be responsible for the production of press releases directed toward local & regional media.

 3.3.1 Media Services

-The evolution of the Worldwide Web has produced a skiing and media public with high expectations for accurate, quick results and race information.
 The OC must provide adequate on-site media servicing for media in attendance as well as publics interested in event results.

 Services should be proportionate to the expected media and the site and include: